WeatherByte/WeatherByte.com/www-api/README.markdown

-Dynamic Web Root
+API Web Root
 ================

-This is where the dynamic portion of the site is served from.
+This is where the API requests are served from.
 All requests are handled by Kohana through the index.php file.